microsoft/power-platform-terraform-quickstarts/quickstarts/101-hello-power-platform/README.md

 The example files can be found in `quickstarts/101-hello-power-platform`

 ## Provider Requirements

+The Terraform plugins or "providers" that this IaC deployment requires are:

 - **azuread (`hashicorp/azuread`):** (any version)

 - **null (`hashicorp/null`):** (any version)

 - **powerplatform (`microsoft/power-platform`):** `>=0.6.1-preview`

 - **random (`hashicorp/random`):** (any version)

 ## Input Variables